 Thinking of taking a trip to the summit of Pikes Peak?
 Experiencing the views at the top is a classic Colorado bucket-list item.
 And at 14,115 ft, it is literally a breathtaking experience.
 But the journey to the top is a huge part of the fun.
 So make sure you choose wisely!
-Check out the reviews and photos below to decide which option is best for you, the Pikes Peak highway or railway?
+Check out the reviews and photos below to decide which option is best for you, Driving Pikes Peak highway or taking the railway?

-Pikes Peak Highway
+Pros of driving up Pikes Peak Highway

-Driving up the Pikes Peak Highway is definitely more of an adventure than taking the railway.
-The 19-mile highway is lots of fun and you may even feel a little bit of an adrenaline rush driving up the steep mountain roads.
+Driving up Pikes Peak Highway is definitely more of an adventure than taking the railway.
+The 19-mile highway is lots of fun and you may even feel a little bit of an adrenaline rush driving up the steep curvy mountain roads with death drops on both sides.
 Or at the very least it will get your heart pounding.

 At only $12 per adult vs. $38 plus a $5 parking fee, driving is definitely the more cost-effective option.

 There are steep grades of up to 13%, sharp turns and many places with no guardrails.
 Also, riding your brakes could cause them to overheat and possibly fail.
 Inexperienced drivers or those who are not comfortable with these circumstances may want to take the cog railway.
 You definitely don’t want to be the jerk driving in the middle of the road causing problems for everyone else.
 Or that person doing an 18-point turn on the edge of a switchback because they freaked out and had to turn around (yes, we’ve seen this)!

-Pikes Peak Cog Railway
+Pros of the Pikes Peak Cog Railway

 The Pikes Peak Cog Railway is the highest in the world and is a really unique experience.
 These beautiful Swiss-made cog trains head up the mountain about once an hour.
 And since they have been climbing to the top of Pikes Peak for more than 125 years, this trip is both beautiful and historical.

-At $38 per person, plus a $5 parking fee, this option is more expensive, but well worth it if this is your only way to see the summit (if you are not up for the drive up Pikes Peak Highway).
+At $38 per person, plus a $5 parking fee, this option is more expensive, but well worth it if this is your only way to see the summit (or if you are not up for the drive up Pikes Peak Highway).